kogcyc/files/teeth/readme.md

 # genTeeth
-a Python3 script to generate bicycle sprocket and chainring shape in SVG
+a Python3 script to generate bicycle sprocket and chainring shapes in SVG

 Usage: